- Completed feasibility studies of Optimum TAV and the delivery system in 6 chronic and 8 acute sheep, and 1 chronic pig.

 - Implanted Optimum TAV in the aortic position, in the brachiocephalic artery, and in the descending aorta.
 Optimum TAV and the delivery system worked well.
 Optimum TAV stayed in place and showed normal function, with good healing and no adverse reactions.

-- Protection for Optimum TAV being pursued in the U.S., Europe, and Canada.
-Provisional application directed to catheter-delivery system filed Q1 2014.
+- Multiple patents for Optimum TAV granted in the US and Canada, and pursued in Europe.
+Provisional application directed to catheter-delivery system to be filed in 2018.

 - Demonstrated an Effective Orifice Area of 2.1 cm² for Optimum TAV (compared to 1.9 cm² for the surgical valve used as a control).